Landing Page Conversion Rates: How 8 and 9-Figure DTC Brands Are Optimizing in 2026

 Tracking your Shopify landing page conversion rates

 Shopify has several helpful behavior reports, including online store conversions over time, search conversions over time, and sessions per landing page.
 Many DTC ecommerce brands also use tools like Triple Whale and Northbeam to provide a clearer picture of attribution and landing page performance.
-But Google Analytics is the gold standard for measurement.
-By default, it will track the performance of your Shopify landing pages.
+But Google Analytics is the gold standard for measurement, and by default, it tracks the performance of your Shopify landing pages.

-You can create these parameters manually, but using a UTM builder tool such as Google Analytics’ Campaign URL Builder is a simpler route.
-All you’ll have to do is enter a handful of details that will inform your new URL:
+You can create these parameters manually, but using a UTM builder tool, such as Google Analytics' Campaign URL Builder, is a simpler option.
+All you'll have to do is enter a handful of details that will inform your new URL:

 • The landing page URL

-• The campaign source (e.g., a referrer like Facebook or Google)
+• The campaign source (a referrer like Facebook or Google)

-• The campaign medium (e.g., email or banner)
+• The campaign medium (email or banner, for example)

 • Your campaign's name

-• Your campaign term (i.e., the paid keyword you’re targeting)
+• Your campaign term (the paid keyword you're targeting)

-You’ll end up with a link that looks something like this: https://www.example.com/?utm_source=facebook&utm_medium=social&utm_campaign=summer_sale.
-By driving traffic to the URL with UTM parameters added, you’ll then be able to track conversions for individual landing pages in Google Analytics.
-By driving traffic to the URL with UTM parameters added, you’ll then be able to track various metrics for individual landing pages in Google Analytics—conversions included.
+You'll end up with a link that looks something like this: https://www.example.com/?utm_source=facebook&utm_medium=social&utm_campaign=summer_sale.
+By driving traffic to the URL with UTM parameters, you'll be able to track conversions and other metrics for individual landing pages in Google Analytics.

 The role of conversion rate optimization in boosting landing page conversions